cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **column_comment**
 (optional, default=comment of the field)
-*defines: documentation, table DDL*
+<br>*controls: documentation, table DDL*
 <br>comment that will be added to the column in the data vault model.
 Default is the comment of the field

-**apply_syntax_extensions**
+**x???_????.. = extention key word**
 (optional)
-<br>Extension keyword: The keyword and its value will be copied to the corresponding DVPI element.
+<br>The keyword and its value will be copied to the followong corresponding DVPI elements
+- column definition in the target table  (tables[].columns[])
+- hash field definition (parse_sets.hashes[].hash_fields[]).
+- data mapping of the field in a load operation (parse_sets.load_operations[].data_mapping[]).

+Keywords and values will be copied according to the declared relation_names, so different values can be set for different relations.
+This could lead to a value conflict for the table definition  will raise an error, since it independent of the relation and.

-Routing of an extension is controlled by a postfix token in the last underscore-separated part of the key.
+Routing of the key word can be restricted by using a specific postfix as follows:
-If this token starts with "x", it is interpreted as a routing declaration.
-The letters following "x" define the DVPI elements the property will be applied to.

-Postfix Routing Rules
+The postfix will be the last token in an underscore separated keyword.
+It must start with "x" and must only contain at least one of the letters "c","h","l"

+Depending on the declared letters, the keyword is routed only to the coresponding DVPI emelents

-- "_xc" added to the column definition of the target table (tables[].columns[]) In case of conflicting values from different fields for the same column, the compiler raises an error.
+- "c" added to the column definition of the target table.
-- "_xh" added to the hash field definition (parse_sets.hashes[].hash_fields[]).
+- "h" added to the hash field definition
-- "_xl" added to the data mapping of the corresponding load operation (parse_sets.load_operations[].data_mapping[]).
+- "l" added to the data mapping of the corresponding load operation
-- "_x" added to columns, hashes and load operations and "_x" followed by multiple letters (e.g. _xhl, _xhc, _xchl)
-added to all corresponding DVPI elements based on the letters used.

-If the last token does not start with "x", it is not interpreted as a routing declaration.
-If the last token starts with "x" but contains characters other than "c", "h", or "l", the extension is treated like _x (applied to all DVPI elements).
+Example: "xcenc_encoding_xc" - would only be placed in the columns section of the table
+<br> "xctln_addon_xhl" - would only be placed in the hash field and the load operation sections

 ## data_vault_model[]